lize-alberts/lize-alberts.github.io/content/authors/admin/_index.md

     url: https://www0.sun.ac.za/philosophy/centre-for-applied-ethics/unit-for-the-ethics-of-technology/unit-for-the-ethics-of-technology-staff-2/

 # Short bio (displayed in user profile at end of posts)
-bio: Fourth-year DPhil candidate in Computer Science at the University of Oxford and research fellow at Stellenbosch University's Department of Philosophy.
+bio: DPhil candidate in Computer Science at the University of Oxford and Research Fellow at Stellenbosch University's Unit for the Ethics of Technology.

 # Interests to show in About widget
 interests:
+  - Human-Centred AI
+  - Foundation Model Ethics and Evaluation
   - Philosophy of Language and Cognition
-  - Human-Centred Artificial Intelligence
-  - Large Language Model Ethics and Evaluation
-  - Cognitive and Computational Linguistics
+  - Cognitive/Computational Linguistics
   - The Ethics of Interaction/Behavioural Design
   - Wellbeing-Supportive Technologies